podkrepi-bg/frontend/CONTRIBUTING.md

 ## Translations (i18n)

-### Translation domains
+### Translation namespaces

-Common translations that are used on all pages (Nav, etc) are stored at `frontend/public/locales/{locale}/common.json`
+Default namespace is called `common` and contains translations used on *all pages* (Layout, Nav, etc) and is stored at `frontend/public/locales/{locale}/common.json`

-Scopes (domains) are stored in separate json files at `frontend/public/locales/{locale}/{domain}.json` One scope can combine the translations keys from several pages with common reusable strings ex. `auth` scope collects keys for `login` and `register` pages.
+Namespaces (scopes, domains) are stored in separate json files at `frontend/public/locales/{locale}/{namespace}.json` One namespace can combine the translations keys from several pages with common reusable strings ex. `auth` scope collects keys for `login` and `register` pages.

 ### Translation keys

 It is preferred to use [kebab-case](https://en.wiktionary.org/wiki/kebab_case) for translation keys and extract another level of nesting when the common prefix of the keys is above 3 or makes sense to be separated as new keys might be added in the future.

+- Namespace is separated with `:`
+- Translation nesting levels are separated with `.`
+- Words in a translation key are separated with `-`

+`domain:pages.nested-level.another-nested-level.translation-key`

 ```json
 {